ros-navigation/navigation2/nav2_route/README.md

     - 4. Using ComputeAndTrackRoute in BT (+/- some of these?)
     - 5. Global planner fallback if route is blocked after N seconds, until next node or after distance from blockage back on route's edge (BT XML)

-  - Finish system test with route file + evaluation
-  - stop / clearance -- open-RMF inspired (idr what; look into it)

 - [ ] Testing by users

+# Questions

+- How can BT trigger BT node again if its still feedback-pending? preemption!
+Make sure works. + regular replanning and/or reroute BT node as a fallback to the controller server failing (add current edge to closed list?).

+# Future work

+- [ ] GPS
+- [ ] nodes as poses rather than points?
+- [ ] Dump updated graph to file in leidos rviz plugin
 - [ ] Add temporal element that can track relative to other routes other robots are taking.
 Put higher cost in edges with overlap with other platforms to reduce overlap
-  * other multi-robot things like block edges due to other robot's occupation
 - [ ] Provide a 'force to go through these edges' capability

-# Questions

-- How can BT trigger BT node again if its still feedback-pending? preemption!
-Make sure works. + regular replanning and/or reroute BT node as a fallback to the controller server failing (add current edge to closed list?).
+- [ ] stop / clearance -- open-RMF inspired (idr what; look into it)
+- [ ] Dynamic parameter handling (remember mutex not change during active request)